 Modern hardware – like modern cars – is reliable, but not immune to failure.
-The reality is that where one server may run for ten years without a hiccup, its sibling may fail twice in the first two months.
+One server may run for ten years without a hiccup, whereas its sibling may fail twice in the first two months.

 When a working server is critical to your business success, you need to have a plan to deal with server failure.
 More accurately, it isn’t (or shouldn’t be) the server that is critical, but rather the services it provides.
 High Availability Linux Systems can help keep services available in the face of hardware failures.